firstpersoncode/mockingjar-lib/README.md

 ## MIT License

-Copyright (c) 2025 MockingJar Backend
+Copyright (c) 2025 MockingJar Library

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal